Counselling in Camberwell SE5

 The fee is £40 for a one-hour session. ( I am happy to accept a reduced fee of £30 or £20 if you have a relatively low income.)

 Talking with a counsellor can allow you the time and space for new possibilities to open up.
 I can work with you to help you think about yourself and how you live your life.
 Together we will aim to find clarity and understanding

+Often in life we can become overwhelmed by emotional difficulties, leading to negative feelings which are hard to deal with, especially when we have busy lives to tend to every day.
 It can be scary going to see a counsellor.
 After all, most of us pride ourselves on our ability to sort out our problems independently.
 But sometimes things seem to have got to the point where we realise we may need some outside support.